 Lizards

 The opposite example would be the islet of Raso, the closest to the island of Sao Nicolau.
-Here, its cliffs facing the sea are home to thousands of seabirds, and contrast with its interior.
+Here, its cliffs facing the sea are home to thousands of seabirds, in contrast to its interior.
 A desert that could serve as a film set for movies about the planet Mars.

 In the rainy season, if there is any, it is impressive to see the change of colors that the landscapes experience, going from an arid light brown to an intense green in a matter of hours and days.
 Life in these inhospitable places has no time to waste.

-The truth is that there are no words to replace the frames of this report, so without further ado we leave you with it.
+The truth is, there are no words that can match the visuals of this report, so without further ado we leave you with it.
 Biodiversity, first hand testimonies, unpublished images and species never seen before in the uninhabited islands of Cape Verde.